gep13/gep13/input/blog/bsod-windows-81-using-internet-connection-sharing-windows-phone-8.md

 Title: BSOD on Windows 8.1 when using Internet Connection Sharing on Windows Phone 8
 Published: 7/11/2013
 Tags:
-- BSOD
+- bsod
-- Internet Connection Sharing
+- internet connection sharing
-- Windows 8.1
+- windows 8.1
-- Windows Phone 8
+- windows phone 8
 ---

 # But there is a fix...